LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ### <a id="rdpapis_esg"></a>Requesting ESG Data from RDP APIs

-The jupyter/scipy-notebook image is suitable for building a notebook or dashboard with the Refinitiv Data Platform APIs (RDP APIs) content.
+The jupyter/scipy-notebook image is suitable for building a notebook or dashboard with the Delivery Platform (RDP APIs) content.
 You can request data from RDP APIs with the HTTP library, perform data analysis and then plot a graph with built-in Python libraries.

-#### <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?
+#### <a id="whatis_rdp"></a>What is Delivery Platform APIs?

-The [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various Refinitiv data and content for developers via easy to use Web-based API.
+The [Delivery/Data Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various LSEG data and content for developers via easy to use Web-based API.

-RDP APIs give developers seamless and holistic access to all of the Refinitiv content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
+RDP APIs give developers seamless and holistic access to all of the LSEG content such as Historical Pricing, Environmental Social and Governance (ESG), News, Research, etc and commingled with their content, enriching, integrating, and distributing the data through a single interface, delivered wherever they need it.
 The RDP APIs delivery mechanisms are the following:
 * Request - Response: RESTful web service (HTTP GET, POST, PUT or DELETE)
 * Alert: delivery is a mechanism to receive asynchronous updates (alerts) to a subscription.
 * Bulks:  deliver substantial payloads, like the end-of-day pricing data for the whole venue.